fourstepper/ansible-linux-workstation/README.md

 # ansible-fedora-workstation

-This playbook bootstraps and manages user-critical apps and applications on a personal workstation
+ansible meta-playbook for bootstrapping and managing workstation machines

 ## Usage